Table of Contents

 Worms often go unnoticed until they've set up camp in our pets' digestive systems.
 Recognising the signs is crucial for early detection.
 Look out for:

-Changes in Stool Appearance - Keep an eye on your pet's poop (a very glamorous job!).
+Changes in stool: Keep an eye on your pet's poop (a very glamorous job!).
 Changes in colour, consistency, or the presence of visible worms could indicate a problem.

 Weight Loss and Poor Appetite - Worms can affect your pet's appetite and nutrient absorption, leading to weight loss and lethargy.